youssefali424/kib_task/README.md

 ## Getting Started

 ### Build:
-- this is asuming you alreay have flutter installed onthe current device if not please refer to [flutter.dev](https://flutter.dev)
+- this is assuming you already have flutter installed on the current device if not please refer to [flutter.dev](https://flutter.dev)
 ```bash
 ./build.sh
 flutter run